7 Sneaky Causes of Red, Irritated Skin

 Other seemingly benign skin care products often contain artificial fragrances and dyes, which are also known to cause redness and irritation.
-For sensitive skin types, it’s best to ditch these products and find a high-quality skin care system that is formulated specifically for your skin.Take the skin care quiz
+For sensitive skin types, it’s best to ditch these products and find a high-quality skin care system that is formulated specifically for your skin.TRY MEN’S SKIN CARE

 Our skin is equipped to handle temperature changes, but some extreme temperature fluctuations can result in red, irritated skin.

 In the winter, frigid temps can suck the moisture from the surface barrier of the skin and cause it to become dry and itchy.
 To keep skin hydrated, be sure to wear a men’s moisturizer with SPF each day and consider investing in a humidifier.